SquareBracketAssociates/Booklet-TestingInPharo/Chapters/Web/Web.md

 _Chapter Contributors:_ Evelyn Cusi and Daniel Aparicio

 During the construction of a web application, it is exhausting to have to test the entire flow of the application each time you modify it, and much more as the application grows.
-This chapter introduce Parasol to allow developers to automate tests with a collection of language specific bindings, giving us the facility to test complex interactions in matter of seconds.
+This chapter introduces Parasol to allow developers to automate tests with a collection of language-specific bindings, giving us the facility to test complex interactions in a matter of seconds.

-Parasol, or also called _Beach Parasol_, is a Smalltalk framework to write functional/acceptance tests using Selenium WebDriver.
-Through Parasol, you can access to all functionalities of Selenium WebDriver in an intuitive way.
-Parasol gives a convenient API to access to the WebDrivers of Selenium such as: Chrome, Firefox and others.
-Actually, Parasol supports Pharo 6.0 and 7.0, also supports GemStone version 3.1, 3.2 and 3.3.
+Parasol, also called _Beach Parasol_, is a Smalltalk framework to write functional/acceptance tests using Selenium WebDriver.
+Through Parasol, you can access all functionalities of Selenium WebDriver in an intuitive way.
+Parasol gives a convenient API to access to the WebDrivers of Selenium such as Chrome, Firefox, and others.
+Actually, Parasol supports Pharo 6.0 and 7.0, and also supports GemStone version 3.1, 3.2 and 3.3.
 Parasol was developed by Johan Brichau and Andy Kellens from Two Rivers.

 ### Getting started